Rivière des Sept Crans

 The Rivière des Sept Crans (/fr/, River of the Seven Escarpments) is a tributary of the rivière aux Chiens.
-It flows on the north shore of the Saint Lawrence river, in the unorganized territory of Lac-Jacques-Cartier, as well as the municipalities of Beaupré and Château-Richer, in the La Côte-de-Beaupré Regional County Municipality in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.
+It flows on the north shore of the St. Lawrence River, in the unorganized territory of Lac-Jacques-Cartier, as well as the municipalities of Beaupré and Château-Richer, in the La Côte-de-Beaupré Regional County Municipality in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.

 This small valley is served by the D'Auteuil road which passes on the east side of the river.
 Forestry is the main economic activity in this valley; second-hand tourist activities.

 The surface of the Sept Crans river is generally frozen from the beginning of December until the end of March; however, safe traffic on the ice is generally from mid-December to mid-March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.